mattecenz/ES_PROJECT_FreeRTOS_SMP_RP2040/README.md

 And in the `build/OnEitherCore` we should see the **.uf2** files which can be deployed in the board.

 **NB:** if the test with the wifi module has to be compiled, the correct pico board is `-DPICO_BOARD=pico_w`.

+## HOWTO NAVIGATE THE DIRECTORIES

+The [RP2040/CMakeLists.txt](./RP2040/CMakeLists.txt) file decides which of the subdirectories to compile.

+For the moment the choice is manual, but can be improved by using environment variables (TODO).

+The main test resides in [TestSemaphores](./RP2040/TestSemaphores/).

+The directory is composed of a cmake file which imports all the necessary files found in [include](./RP2040/include/).

+These files are both cmake commands to find the FreeRTOS kernel (if not specified manually) and FreeRTOS configuration files.

+The real library is implemented in [LibraryFreeRTOS_RP2040.h](./RP2040/include/LibraryFreeRTOS_RP2040.h), which is extensively commented.

+#